miculan/shaping-anonymous-contact-tracing-data/README.md

 }
 ```
 This is the kind of information that we can recover by observing the exchanged tags only.
 In fact, as we can see, all geometric (geographic) information is lost.
-These graphs can be drawn using a tool like graphviz:
+These graphs can be drawn using a tool like [graphviz](https://www.graphviz.org/):

 ![ten points map](examples/tenpoints_map.png)

-and there is no resemblance between the proximity graph and the original map.
+and we can see that there is no resemblance between the proximity graph and the original map.

 So, our privacy is preserved: points are anonymous, and geographic information are lost.
 Or maybe not?
 What happens when we move from this small example, to something more real?